 To earn your Project Management Professional (PMP) credential, you need pass the PMP exam and meet the experience and education requirements.
 The 200-question long exam is tough and requires about 35 hours or more of study, regardless of your experience in project management.
-You can choose to self-study with an online training course or you can attend classes or study groups.
-Or, if you want to be really hardcore, you can sign up for a PMP boot camp.
+You can choose to self-study with an online PMP training course or you can attend classes or study groups.
+Or, if you want to be really hardcore and ensure you pass your exam, you should definitely consider a PMP boot camp.

 Usually at boot camps you find soldiers crawling through mud or climbing over 10 foot tall walls.
 The intense nature of a boot camp is meant to break in new recruits, and that is exactly what the PMP boot camps do with aspiring project management professionals.

 PMP boot camps provide an accelerated path through the study process while taking out the many interruptions in our daily lives.
 Enrolling in PMP boot camp is a sure way to keep your head in the game and complete a concentrated amount of studying.
 Boot camps also provide the 35 contact hours that are a prerequisite for the PMP exam.

 How Long and How Much are the best PMP Boot Camps?

 PMP boot camps generally range from three to five days and can cost anywhere from a couple hundred dollars to several thousand.
 Some boot camps have a money back guarantee if you don’t make a passing grade like many other PMP Prep courses including SimpliLearn and PMTraining.
 Some employers will even offer to fund your boot camp as long as you pass, incentivizing project managers to sign up for a couple days of intensive studying.